Page 1 2 of 2:

 Type: Press

-Rita Marshall Source:
+Author(s): Rita Marshall

-The Times (UK) The Government yesterday announced steps to curb the growth of scientology, the cult which has its world headquarters in 30 acres of Sussex countryside near East Grinstead.
+The Government yesterday announced steps to curb the growth of scientology, the cult which has its world headquarters in 30 acres of Sussex countryside near East Grinstead.
 Mr. Robinson, Minister of Health, said in a written reply to Mr. Geoffrey Johnson Smith, Conservative M.P. for East Grinstead, yesterday that the Government had been increasingly concerned at its spread in this country during the past two years.
 He announced six steps to stop foreign students, teachers and administrative staff coming to study ...

 Jul 25, 1968

-House of Commons // Official report // Parliamentary debates (Hansard) More: link
+House of Commons // Official report // Parliamentary debates (Hansard)

 Type: Document